 This post was written by Candace Chewning, Outreach and Communications Director for the Office of Benefits and Wage Compliance.

-In response to the COVID-19 health emergency, the Office of Benefits and Wage Compliance will not be enforcing predictability pay as of the April 1, 2020 effect date of the Fair Workweek law until further notice.
+In response to the COVID-19 health emergency, the Office of Benefits and Wage Compliance paused the enforcement of predictability pay as of the April 1, 2020 effect date of the Fair Workweek law until further notice.
 However, employers are still expected to comply with other portions of the law.
-The City, through the Office of Benefits and Wage Compliance, will continue to work with businesses on compliance during this difficult and constantly-evolving situation.

 Starting April 1, 2020, the Fair Workweek law requires covered employers to provide service, retail, and hospitality workers with a predictable work schedule and other protections.
 Covered employers include those with 250 or more employees worldwide and 30 or more locations worldwide.